placeholder

 Your Guide to April

-As the flowers bloom and the weather warms up, Houston gears up for a lively month of April filled with a diverse range of events and activities.
-From festivals to broadway shows, there is something for everyone to enjoy in our bustling city.
-Get ready to make the most of the beautiful weather and endless entertainment options in Houston this spring!
-Night Light April 1, 2023 Aurora Picture Show and Buffalo Bayou Partnership co-present Night Light, a free public event featuring artists’ video…
+As the flowers bloom and the weather warms up, Houston gears up for a lively April filled with a diverse range of events and activities.
+With tons of festivals and even the famous Art Car Parade, there is something for everyone to enjoy in our bustling city.
+Get ready to make the most of the beautiful weather in Houston this spring!
+Night Light April 6, 2024 Aurora Picture Show and Buffalo Bayou Partnership co-present Night Light, a free public event featuring artists’ video projections…

 Your Guide to June in Houston